ColleagueRiley/Cocoa-in-Pure-C/README.md

 ## Defining Types

-The Cocoa header files are written in Objective C. This means we'll have to define the types and enums ourself.
+The Cocoa header files are written in Objective-C. This means we'll have to define the types and enums ourself.

 The shape types can be defined like this